In this article, we’ll integrate a MySQL data source with Y42.

 Your database credentials allow you to log into your database, either locally or remotely.
 A credential is a record that contains the authentication information.
 This information is used internally by server hosting the SQL database.
 The credentials entail the host address, the IP hosting the server/database, the port number, the default port on MySQL is 3306, the user and the password.

-You may also use SSH tunneling or use a y42 IP for whitelisting.
+You may also use SSH tunneling or use a Y42 IP address [

 SSH tunneling is a method of transporting arbitrary networking data over an encrypted SSH connection.
 The SSH connection is used by the application to connect to the application server.
 With tunneling enabled, the application contacts to a port on the local host that the SSH client listens on.
 The SSH client then forwards the application over its encrypted tunnel to the server.
 See the configuration example page for detailed configuration instructions.
 The SSH command line options and SSH server configuration file pages may also be helpful.